Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Distributed Channel Access Mechanism

 Since minimizing \eqref{eq:J_k} is equivalent to maximizing the last term, the optimal resource allocation at time slot $k$ can be formulated as

 where CoIL is given by \eqref{eq:coil} and $\Delta_{k}$ is a binary matrix that includes all the optimization variables at time $k$, i.e.,

-\TF{Note that this problem optimization problem is an \emph{assignment problem} which can be solved efficiently in a centralized manner by adopting methods such as the Hungarian method \cite{Kuhn:2005}.
-Nevertheless, We aim at solving this problem in a distributed manner.} As aforementioned, if the local information is sufficient for determining the cost, implementing the timer-based mechanism ensures that channel access is granted to the subsystems with the highest cost in a distributed fashion.
-Computation of CoIL requires no information exchange between subsystems.
-Thus, the product in \eqref{eq:maximization} can be used as the local measure for setting the timer, given that $q_{i,j}$ is known for all $i$ and $j$, which gives
+\RW{Note that this optimization problem can be rewritten as a generic \emph{assignment problem} (see \cite{Charalambous:2017}) and solved efficiently in a centralized manner by adopting methods such as the Hungarian method \cite{Kuhn:2005}.} Nevertheless, We aim at solving this problem in a distributed manner.
+As aforementioned, if the local information is sufficient for determining the cost $m_{i,j,k}$ in \eqref{eq:lambda_j}, implementing the timer-based mechanism ensures that channel access is granted to the subsystems with the highest cost in a distributed fashion.
+Given that $q_{i,j}$ is known for all $i$ and $j$, as computation of CoIL in \eqref{eq:coil} only requires local information, the product in \eqref{eq:maximization} can be used as $m_{i,j,k}$ in timers, i.e.,

 The first $M$ timers that expire, each for a different channel, determine the transmitting subsystems and the corresponding claimed channels.
-As a result, this setup provides a distributed solution to \eqref{eq:maximization}.
-Since $q_{i,j}$ has Lebesgue measure zero and assuming that the short-duration flag packets are of negligible duration, collision-free channel access is guaranteed \TF{even in homogeneous networks where CoIL could be identical for multiple subsystems due to their identical dynamics}.
-Additionally, computation of CoIL only requires knowledge of the initial condition, i.e., $P_{i,0|-1}$, and the age of the last successfully received packet, i.e., $t_{i,k}$, and thus the updates of the error covariance matrices can be determined independently of the measurements.
-Hence, this cost can be computed locally and away from the sensor that takes the measurements leading to more flexibility for implementation.
+As a result, this setup provides a distributed solution to \eqref{eq:maximization}. \RW{Since $q_{i,j}$ has Lebesgue measure zero, assuming negligible propagation delays and one-bit flags ensures that channel access is collision-free.
+Even in homogeneous networks, i.e., network containing subsystems with identical dynamics, timers lead to collision-free channel access since $q_{i,j}$'s are distinct despite (possibly) identical values for ${\CoIL}_{i,k}$.} Note that computation of CoIL only requires knowledge of the system parameters, initial condition $\overbar{P}_{i}$, and the age of the last successfully received packet, i.e., $t_{i,k}$.
+Therefore, it can be determined independently of the measurements which allows for implementing the timers away from the sensor that takes the measurements thus leading to more flexible architectures.

-\begin{remark} At each time instant $\kappa$, the optimal resource allocation problem for minimizing \eqref{eq:cost} \TF{over a finite horizon} can be formulated as
+\begin{remark} At each time instant $\kappa$, the optimal resource allocation problem for minimizing \eqref{eq:cost} over a finite horizon can be formulated as